elpato-dev/OSINT-compass/tour_hosted_version.md

 When you press the "ALERT ME" button in the top right corner the alert dialog will open.
 Currently alerting only supports telegram.

-To receive alerts on telegram please start a chat with @osintcompassbot .
+**IMPORTANT: To receive alerts on telegram please start a chat with @osintcompassbot on Telegram.**